How to Cross the Mexico-Guatemala Border by Bus

 📍 Route Overview: Bacalar, Mexico -> Chetumal (Stop) -> Belize City (Stop) -> Flores, Guatemala

 🏢 Bus Companies & Booking Options: I booked directly through my hostel.
-However, they use: Alianza-bacalar which you can find here.
+However, they use: Alianza-bacalar.

 Total Travel Time: 9 hrs